sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid-row/readme.md

 ## Slots

-The component has an unnamed slot which is used to project `sbb-autocomplete-grid-option` and `sbb-autocomplete-grid-actions`.
+The component has an unnamed slot which is used to project `sbb-autocomplete-grid-option` and `sbb-autocomplete-grid-cell`.

 ## Accessibility